May 29 - June 7, 2026

 Traditional Leadership & Governance

 Spend the day engaging with traditional leaders to gain a deeper understanding of the chieftaincy system and its enduring role in community development and governance.
 These conversations will explore how cultural traditions intersect with modern education, including community-led initiatives that support student success.
 A visit to a local school will showcase how regional education systems operate, highlighting both the challenges and creative solutions that emerge when communities lead innovation.
-The group returns to Accra in the late afternoon with a deeper appreciation for the role of tradition in shaping educational futures.
+The group returns to Accra in the evening with a deeper appreciation for the role of traditional leadership in shaping educational futures across Ghana.

 Day 10 - june 7